 - Opt for an Italian tie, which are often longer than American and English styles.

-And if You’re on the Short Side?
+What if You’re on the Short Side?

 Know How Knots Affect Tie Length

-In regards to knot preference and length, the process comes down to trial and error, which is why going to a brick-and-mortar store is recommended, unless you absolutely know which length in inches works for you.
+In regards to knot preference and length, the process comes down to trial and error, which is why going to a brick-and-mortar store is best, unless you absolutely know which length in inches works for you.